 Searching the microflora of local milks and cheesesSteve Labrie

 - Milk quality has a large influence on the production and ripening of fine cheeses.
 The recent introduction of genomic techniques has contributed to our understanding of milk microbial ecosystems.
-A number of species of bacteria, yeasts and moulds have been identified in cheeses without describing their roles (positive or negative) and activities (production of aromatic compounds) in the cheese ripening process.
+A number of species of bacteria and fungi have been identified in cheeses but their roles in the cheese ripening process remained unclear.

 - Quebec’s cheeses often meet the highest standards and, at times, lack consistency in regards to quality.
 In addition, little is known about the indigenous microflora of fine cheeses from Quebec.

 - The goal of the project was to inventory the natural microbial species found in Quebec cheeses to determine their impact on the cheeses’ microflora and local cheese typicity.

 - A wide range of species of microorganisms was found on the surface of cheeses, with many originating from the natural microbiota (not inoculated by the cheesemakers).

 - The analysis of the cheeses’ natural microbiotas and their stability over time will help to identify the species that influence product quality and thereby improve production consistency.

 - To complete an inventory of the species present in fine cheeses from Quebec;

 - To identify, by sequencing, the metabolic pathways of 20 keys species from the secondary microflora of fine cheeses;

 - To determine the persistence of cheesemaking ecosystems;